Non-Compete Agreements: The Law and You

 Some employers ask new hires to sign non-compete agreements.
 These contracts can be an attempt to prevent you from taking your skills to a new company.
 These agreements may also be intended to prevent you from working in your industry for months or even years after the end of your current employment.

 If you get trapped in a restrictive non-compete agreement, it may be difficult or even impossible for you to find work.
 This is unfair to employees who just want to work at a company that is the right fit for them.
+Plus, a non-compete agreement may violate NJ law, which makes it impossible for an employer to attempt to enforce it against you.
 If your employer has asked you to sign a non-compete agreement, it is a good idea to learn more about your options.

-The laws about non-compete agreements vary widely from state to state.
-In New Jersey, for example, these contracts must be limited in duration and geography.
+- Non-Compete Agreements in NJ and Other States: The laws about non-compete agreements vary widely from state to state.
+Just as in New Jersey, for example, these contracts must be limited in duration and geography in other states.
 They must also reflect the legitimate interests of the company in question.
 In many other cases, a court may refuse to enforce a non-compete agreement.

 Results may vary depending on your particular facts and legal circumstances.